 Horse riding injuries to the neck

-Whilst making a horse riding injury or accident compensation claim may not be one of the most frequent types of personal injury claim that the personal injury lawyers we can provide work on, starting any compensation claim is the same always straight forward.
-To be able to start a personal injury claim with us, your first step will be to contact our team using the phone number, email address, or other contact information listed below.
+Whilst making a horse riding injury or accident compensation claim may not be one of the most frequent types of personal injury claim that the personal injury lawyers we can provide work on, starting any compensation claim is the same always straightforward.
+To start a personal injury claim with us, your first step will be to contact our team using the phone number, email address, or other contact information listed below.
 Our first step will then be to discuss the circumstances of your accident or injury with you.
 This will help us establish the facts of your claim, what injuries happened to you, and the effect that this has had upon you.

 Getting medical help

-Firstly make sure that you get any and all medical treatment and attention which you need.
+Firstly make sure that you get any medical treatment and attention which you need.
 This is always the most important step that you can take.
 Your health should always be of paramount importance.

-Getting treated at the doctors, an out-patients clinic, or at a hospital will also create an official record of the injuries you sustained.
+Getting treated at the doctors, an out-patients clinic, or a hospital will also create an official record of the injuries you sustained.
 Your doctor will be able to record your horse riding injury.
-Make sure that you get a copy of this report as it can serve as evidence of your claim and can be used later in your case.
+Make sure that you get a copy of this report, as it can serve as evidence of your claim and can be used later in your case.

 What to do at the scene of the accident